 How notions of identity are changing as we conduct our lives through networked media and communication such as social media, online search, the Internet of Things, and wearable devices.
-Subjectivity, personhood. posthumanism, algorithmic control, and privacy.
+Subjectivity, personhood, posthumanism, algorithmic control, and privacy.
 Includes: Experiential Learning Activity Prerequisite(s): Fourth year Honours standing in Communication and Media Studies or permission of the School of Journalism and Communication.
 Lectures three hours a week.

-Open Government and Communication
+COMS 4406 [0.5 credit] Open Government and Communication

-and to foster a more collaborative relationship between governments and citizens.
+The contemporary open government movement; how communication can be used to improve governance and to foster a more collaborative relationship between governments and citizens.
 Access to information, the challenges of open data, expectations of transparency, and models of citizen engagement/consultation.
 Includes: Experiential Learning Activity Prerequisite(s): Fourth-year Honours standing in Communication and Media Studies (including BPAPM and BGInS related specializations), or permission of the School of Journalism and Communication.
 Lectures three hours a week.